 Can't find any reference to what exactly 'kinetoscopitis' was to Vancouverites back then but it would seem to be either a joke or a new medical term for something akin to 'deer in headlights' that didn't exactly take off.
 Oh well, we can't be first at everything!

 All this talk about moving making in Vancouver neighbourhoods means that I really have to mention our independent neighbourhood movie theatres.
 Alas, most are now being taken over by developers for their property value or they have surrendered themselves to the digital era and to mega theatres.
-How people watch movies has changed and the small independent theatre fast becoming extinct but I have to say I love the art deco design that adorns most of the facades and despite being a Realtor Ambassador I do like it when old neighbourhood theatres get repurposed while still keeping their character like Cloverdales 'Clova Cinema' which served as a frequent backdrop in the TV show 'Smallville' is now a Church.
+How people watch movies has changed and the small independent theatre fast becoming extinct but I have to say I love the art deco design that adorns most of the facades and despite being a real estate Ambassador I do like it when old neighbourhood theatres get repurposed while still keeping their character like Cloverdales 'Clova Cinema' which served as a frequent backdrop in the TV show 'Smallville' is now a Church.
 I've been in it, and I have to say they have preserved the authentic feel of the original theatre.
 Metro Vancouver has had its fair share of small independent theatres.
 Most are slowly closing their doors.
 Here are just a few...

 75 years family owned & operated in Vancouver's Kitsilano neighbourhood